xraypy/xraylarch/doc/index.rst

 for processing and analyzing X-ray spectroscopy and imaging data.
 Several Python libraries - `xraydb`_, `larixite`_, `lmfit`_,
 `asteval`_, `wxmplot`_, and `pyshortcuts`_ - were originally built for
-or as a part of Larch and then spun-off as separate libraries that can be used by the broader X-ray and scientific programming communities.
+or Larch, or as a part of Larch and then spun-off into separate libraries that can be used by the broader X-ray and scientific programming communities.

 Larch includes a few GUI applications that provide user-friendly and interactive data visualization for many common X-ray analysis tasks.
 The most